CoShare: An Efficient Approach for Redundancy Allocation in NFV: Results and Discussion

 \subsubsection{Based on availability requirement}

-In this study, flows have different availability requirements but the same service chain length.
+First, we consider the effect of ordering the assignment based on the required availability levels.
+In this study, flows have the same service chain length of two.
 The flows are assigned with needed backup instance in the order of their availability requirements, from high (5'9s) to low (3'9s) or from low to high.

-15 sets of randomly generated 700 flows are considered.
-Each flow has a service chain of two NFs, and its availability requirement is randomly chosen among 3'9s, 4'9s and 5'9s.
-Fig.~\ref{proavail} compares the needed number of backup NF instances in fulfilling the availability requirements of flows in the 5'9s class for each set.
+Fig.~\ref{proavail} compares the total needed number of backup NF instances in fulfilling the availability requirements of flows in the 5'9s class under each simulation run using a different set of flows.
 As can be seen from the figure, there is no clear evidence about which order is better.
 Similar observation has also been found for the other two classes.
 This implies that prioritizing assignment based on availability requirements has minimal effect on the performance of CoShare.